AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/import-csv-product-information-for-same-name-product-fails.md

 ---
-description: This article provides a patch for the known Adobe Commerce 2.2.3 issue related to getting errors when trying to import a `.csv` file with products information if there are products with the same name.
+title: Import CSV product information for same name product fails
 labels: Magento Commerce,Magento Commerce Cloud,import,known issues,patch,troubleshooting,Adobe Commerce,cloud infrastructure,2.2.0,2.2.1,2.2.2,2.2.3,2.2.4,2.2.5,2.2.6,2.2.7,2.3.0
-title: Import CSV product information for same name product fails
 ---

-# Import CSV product information for same name product fails

 This article provides a patch for the known Adobe Commerce 2.2.3 issue related to getting errors when trying to import a `.csv` file with products information if there are products with the same name.

 ## Issue

-When a `.csv` file with products information is imported, and there are products with the same name, you get the following error on the Check Data step: *"`URL Key XYZ was already generated for an item with the SKU %sku%`"*.
+When a `.csv` file with products information is imported, and there are products with the same name, you get the following error on the Check Data step: *"<tt>URL Key XYZ was already generated for an item with the SKU %sku%"</tt>*.
 The issue is caused by rewriting the products' URLs during import, even when there's no column for products' URLs in the imported `.csv` file.

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. Create two configurable products with the same name in the Commerce Admin.
 1. Create a `.csv` file to import data for those products, which has for example these columns: `sku` | `product_type` | `name` | `product_websites` | `store_view_code`
 1. Go to **System** > **Data Transfer** > **Import** and select the `.csv` file.
 1. Click **Check Data**.

-<u>Expected result</u>:
+<ins>Expected result</ins>:

  No issues found; you can import the `.csv` file successfully.

- <u>Actual result</u>:
+ <ins>Actual result</ins>:

  The following error message is displayed: *"URL Key XYZ was already generated for an item with the SKU %sku%"*, it is not possible to import the file.